brophdawg11/remix-ssg/README.md

 This is a Remix app with a simple script that will SSG the Remix app by spidering the site starting at the `/` path.

+This is basically a node version of the approach [outlined by @mjackson on Twitter](https://twitter.com/mjackson/status/1585795441907494912).

 ## Usage

 First, clone this repo and install dependencies for the Remix app and for the SSG spidering script: